Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians

 \end{proof} We are now almost in position to give the following mixing time bound. \begin{corollary} For a non-bipartite, finite, simple, connected, unweighted graph $G$, the uniform mixing time of the simple random walk on $G$ satisfies

-If we further assume that $G$ is regular, then $\tiq\leqslant 24n^2$. \end{corollary} In the proof of \Cref{mixx}, the following lemma will be useful. \begin{lemma} For a reversible Markov chain with stationary distribution $\pi$, we have
+If we further assume that $G$ is regular, then $\tiq\leqslant 24n^2$. \end{corollary} \Cref{mixx} is parallel to \autocite[Corollaries 4.3 and 4.6]{Lyons-2018}.
+In the proof of \Cref{mixx}, the following lemma will be useful. \begin{lemma} For a reversible Markov chain with stationary distribution $\pi$ and $t\equiv 0\bmod 2$, we have

 In addition, $\max_{x,y}{\abs[\big]{\frac{p_{t}(x,y)-\pi(y)}{\pi(y)}}}$ is decreasing in $t$. \end{lemma} \begin{proof} One may refer to the proof of \autocite[Proposition~A.1]{Lyons-2018}.
 The monotonicity is mentioned in \autocite{Lyons-2021}. \end{proof} \begin{proof}[Proof of \Cref{mixx}] a) Combining \Cref{mix_mono_prep} and \Cref{mix_even_prep}, for $t\equiv 0\bmod 2$, we have